Brazil detains band, club owners after deadly nightclub fire

 Mourning throughout Brazil was mixed with frustration at a culture of lax regulation blamed for putting lives at risk.

-"So many young ones with all of their lives ahead of them," Brazilian football legend Pele wrote on Twitter.
+"So many young ones with all of their lives ahead of them," Brazilian soccer legend Pele wrote on Twitter.
 "The government has to make a priority of event security in this country!"

 SAFETY ENFORCEMENT UNEVEN

-Relatives and friends of the dead demanded accountability, signalling the start of a wave of police probes, lawsuits and recriminations that could drag on for months or even years.
+Relatives and friends of the dead demanded accountability, signaling the start of a wave of police probes, lawsuits and recriminations that could drag on for months or even years.

 Based on testimony from more than 20 witnesses, investigators are now certain that the band's pyrotechnics show triggered the blaze, police official Sandro Meinerz said.